Their Mr Entrepreneur was bought for twenty HDM crystals, with two more if they returned to Singapore without incident.

-Caliban dived into the swarm of ants and began to roll like a child amongst fresh linen snow.
+Caliban dived into the tidal wave of ants and began to roll like a child amongst the sea spray.
 Now almost a meter and a half in length, it carved a path through the ants.
-The Swarm seemed to know instinctively that the Void-filled Caliban wasn’t food, and so parted from the slithering thing as though it was Void-Moses parting the ant sea.
+Curiously, the swarm seemed to know instinctively that the Void-filled Caliban wasn't food, and so parted from the slithering thing as though it was Void-Moses parting the ant sea.

-“Got it!”
-Gwen’s shrill voice pierced through the baritone of the crew.
+"Got it!"
+Gwen's shrill voice pierced through the male voices.
+"Deploying Shield!"

-To Jonas’ surprise, Gwen manifested a dark shield of obsidian Void as Jonas began to draw the repulsion Glyph.
+Gritting her teeth, she manifested a dark shield of obsidian Void as Jonas began to draw the repulsion Glyph.
 The dusky barrier flickered into being with a hiss, consuming all it touched.
-When the swarm of ants ran into its base, there was a sound of sizzling like white-hot metal quenched in oily fat.
+When the swarm of ants ran into its base, their bodies sizzled like white-hot metal quenched in bubbling fat.

 Gwen's face immediately turned a shade of white.
 Not even the buffer energy left by Almudj was enough to mitigate the drain caused by hundreds of thousands of minuscule insects marching like kamikaze lemmings towards certain doom.

-“Shit!”
-Jonas shot Gwen a bolt of positive energy, restoring some colour to her face.
-“Taj!
-How long?”
+"Shit!"
+Jonas shot Gwen a bolt of positive energy, restoring some colour to her complexion.
+"Taj!
+How long?"

 "Empowered Transmute Salt!"

-The group felt a surge of elemental water gather beside them like a gravity well, their skin instantly becoming dry as their hair becoming encrusted with crystalline strings of white-pink Salt.
-Morye gathered the spell-force in his hand and struck the ground beneath them, transmuting all within a radius of thirty or so meters into a world of pink.
+The group felt a surge of elemental water gather beside them like a gravity well, their skin instantly becoming dry as their hair grew encrusted with crystalline strings of white-pink Elemental Salt.
+Morye gathered the spell-force in his hand and struck the ground beneath them, transmuting all within a radius of thirty or so meters into a world of rosy pinkness.

-It was as though a sudden frost had taken over the forest.
+In the next moment, a sudden frost consumed the forest.
 All moisture, both flora and fauna, became fuel for the growth of saline snow.

 The ants too, burst into crumbling masses of desiccated shells, a veritable river of black sand mixing in with the white.

-Morye, his face a little paler for the effort, pulled his arm from the pillar of salt that had formed where he stood.
-His clothes, his combat mesh, his hair and his exposed skin, were all covered with a thin layer of saline dust.
+Morye, his face a little paler for the effort, pulled his arm from the pillar of salt that had formed where he stood; his clothes, combat mesh, hair, and exposed skin were all covered with his innate element.

-“Should have just done that first thing,” Morye noted nonchalantly as the others shook themselves from the unforeseen circumstance of their escape from imminent doom.
-“Gwen, don’t do that Shield.
-It’s the stupidest thing a Void Mage can do.
-You just lost life invoking it, and lost life absorbing those ants.”
+"Should have just done that first thing," Morye noted casually as the others shook themselves from the unforeseen circumstance of their escape from imminent doom.
+"Gwen, don't do that Shield.
+It's the stupidest thing a Void Mage can do.
+You just lost life invoking it, AND lost life absorbing those ants."

-“I had to protect Taj,” Gwen replied sulkily.
+"I had to protect our Healer," Gwen replied sulkily.
 If Morye could have resolved the problem, he should have just done so in the first place.
 Why the delay, why the running?
 Why the endangerment if he had a solution up his sleeve all along?